marco-tav/etch-a-sketch/README.md

 ## Running it

 To run Etch-a-Sketch (still a work-in-progress) just download the repository and run ```index.html``` in a browser.
 Once the project is finished I'll host it in GitHub so the repository doesn't need to be downloaded to run it.

+## Status

+Work in progress.
+Still everything to be done.